 As a science fiction lover and writer, I'm not going to quibble over all the nitpicks about Gravity.
 Yes, I realize that space stations and satellites orbit at different heights.
 And yes, I realize that Sandra Bullock’s hair does not float freely on her head at all times like it would in free fall.

-But you know what: WHO GIVE A DAMN!
+But you know what: WHO GIVE A DANG!
 I still enjoyed the movie and think it's wonderful that people are watching a SF film which is as close to scientifically accurate as anything Hollywood is likely to create.

 Understand this—fiction is NEVER real life.
 The very nature of stories dictate that they can never be totally accurate.
 And this obsessive harping on trivial issues while missing the larger picture is one reason science fiction—true science fiction, as opposed to science fantasy like Star Wars or Star Trek—is ignored by most people.